563 related texts · 17 related myths · Page 8 of 12

 The Midrash Tehillim, an ancient collection of interpretations on the Book of Psalms, grapples with this very question.
 Specifically, it reflects on (Psalm 26:5), "I hate the congr...

-Specifically, we're looking at Midrash Tehillim 42.
-It's a plea, a challenge, almost a demand, directed at God.
-The speaker in this Midrash (rabbinic interpretive commentary) begin...
+Some prayers aren't polite.
+Midrash Tehillim 42 preserves one that reads more like a plea, a challenge, almost a demand, directed straight at God.
+The speaker in this Midrash (rabb...

-We're looking at Midrash Tehillim 45, and it all starts with lilies.
+Midrash Tehillim turns to Korah and Moses and the Wilderness.
 The verse in question is (Psalm 45:1): "To the conductor over the white lilies, a wise song of friendship."
-But...
+But what d...

 A melody, some words, and suddenly…connection.
 But what if I told you that some songs are so potent, so deeply resonant, that even the greatest figures in history were eager to hea...